kevin-44/WAX_ExpressTrade_Integration/README.md

 - (None)

 Know of an extension that isn't listed above?
-Open an [issue](https://github.com/Kevin-Reinke/WAX_ExpressTrade_Integration/issues/new) and it will be added based on its functionality and the quality of its code!
+Open an [issue](https://github.com/Kevin-Reinke/WAX_ExpressTrade_Integration/issues/new) and it will be added based on its functionality and quality!

 > **Note**: Extensions prefixed with **official** were released by [OPSkins](https://opskins.com).